Deux-Montagnes, Quebec: All Saints Church

+Infrastructure

+Public Library

 In 1946, when the parish of St-Agapit was established, Father Chartrand, the parish’s first curate donated his selection of books to start a public library.
 These books were located in the rectory and then moved to the church basement.
 The books were eventually transferred to the local Club Femina where Annette Magnan offered many services in the St-Eustache-sur-le-lac library until her death in 1975.
 The books were sold and the Club Femina moved to other premises.

 A group of citizens formed a committee in order to create a public library and the city adopted a by-law establishing the Municipal Library of Deux-Montagnes on January 12, 1978.
 The new books bought by the city council, were moved to the new premises in the community center on March 1, 1978.
 Internet access was introduced in the library in 1997 to further modernize the premises.

 Transportation

 The municipality has two commuter train stations, on the Deux-Montagnes line: Deux-Montagnes and Grand-Moulin.
+Both stations were rebuilt between 2020 and 2025 for use on the new Réseau express métropolitain network, scheduled to open in November 17, 2025.